david26694/david-masip-blog/_posts/2020-07-24-sample-size.md

 sizes.
 And conversely, given an effect size, it’s only a matter of getting enough data to reject the null hypothesis.
 I find this very troubling.

+I even think one can analytically derive the equation of the curves in the effect and sample size space that have constant p-value, which should approximate the line that splits the red and blue dots in the picture, but I’ll leave that to the reader.